cellgeni/nf-introduction/README.md

 *   Channel operations allow us to organise the data flow
 *   No need to handle files after making them, they appear by (channel) magic
 *   Using nextflow operators such as `mix`, `flatten`, `filter`, `map`, `collect` et cetera
+*   Nextflow translates these operations to file-system task directory organisation

 ## Code examples